jesperberth/automationclass/lab02/lab2.md

 ![Alt text](pics/009_start_code.png?raw=true "Start VSCode")

-On your "ansbleclass" repository page
+On your "ansibleclass" repository page

 Click the "Clone or Download" to retrieve the URL for the repository